rust-lang/rfcs/text/0000-universal-acq-rel.md

 The alternative is to do nothing and stick to the status quo.
-That means writing concurrent code using release-acquire synchronization requires a careful choice of the right ordering mode for every operation.
+That means writing concurrent code using release-acquire synchronization requires a careful choice of the right ordering mode for every operation, meaning it is just syntactically hard to consistently use release-acquire modes everywhere.

 # Prior art